tdilauro/Simplified-wiki/Deployment-Instructions.md

 # Initial configuration

 Once you have the app server running, you can start configuring libraries and importing content, like any other use of the circulation manager ["Configuring a Demonstration Circulation Manager"](https://confluence.nypl.org/display/SIM/Quickstart%3A+Configuring+a+Demonstration+Circulation+Manager) will walk you through this process.

+In particular, you'll need to [connect the circulation manager to your Elasticsearch server](https://confluence.nypl.org/display/SIM/Quickstart%3A+Configuring+a+Demonstration+Circulation+Manager#Quickstart:ConfiguringaDemonstrationCirculationManager-CreatetheElasticsearchServiceIntegration) and [set up an initial library](https://confluence.nypl.org/display/SIM/Quickstart%3A+Configuring+a+Demonstration+Circulation+Manager#Quickstart:ConfiguringaDemonstrationCirculationManager-ConfigureaLibrary).